Raúl Fabiani

-Raúl Iván Fabiani Bosio (born 23 February 1984) is an Equatoguinean footballer who plays as a centre forward for Spanish club CD Soneja.
+Raúl Iván Fabiani Bosio (born 23 February 1984) is a former professional footballer who played as a centre forward.

-He spent most of his extensive career in Spain, representing Alcoyano in Segunda División.
+Fabiani spent most of his extensive career in Spain, representing Alcoyano in Segunda División.
 He also played professionally in India and Hong Kong.

-Fabiani was a member of the Equatorial Guinea national team.
+Born and raised in Spain to an Italian father and an Equatorial Guinean mother, Fabiani capped for the Equatorial Guinea national team.

 Early life

 Fabiani was born in Valencia, Spain to an Italian father and an Equatorial Guinean mother related to Edmundo Bossio Dioko, a politician executed during the regime of Francisco Macías Nguema.

 Club career

 Fabiani spent most of his senior career in the lower levels of Spanish football, mainly competing in the Valencian Community.
 He made his Segunda División debut in the 2011–12 season at the age of already 27, with CD Alcoyano, after having scored 12 Segunda División B goals the previous campaign to help the team return to the second level after an absence of 42 years; his first game in the second level of Spanish football occurred on 22 October 2011 as he came on as a late substitute in a 1–4 home loss against FC Barcelona B, and he netted his first and second goals in the competition on 27 May of the following year to contribute decisively to a 4–0 home win over Elche CF, but his team had already sealed their relegation.

 Fabiani also represented Villarreal CF B, Moralo CP, CP Cacereño, UD Lanzarote, CD Teruel, Villajoyosa CF and Huracán Valencia CF. On 5 August 2013 the 29-year-old moved teams and countries, signing with Pune F.C. in India.

 On 21 September 2013, Fabiani made his debut in the I-League, which was an eventful affair as he scored two goals, provided one assist and was also sent off after 77 minutes of play for a second bookable offence.
 He later sustained an injury while playing against Mohun Bagan AC which ruled him out for four months, so on 26 October he was released and replaced by Riga Mustapha, returning to former club Huracán.

 In the following years, safe for a very brief spell in the Hong Kong First Division League, Fabiani continued to compete in Spanish lower league and amateur football.
 On 19 June 2019, he signed with CD Soneja of the Valencian regional leagues.